-We offer Target Grants which encourage the EBVM community to respond to challenges that are identified by RCVS Knowledge (or by our stakeholders).
+We offer grants that encourage the EBVM community to respond to challenges that are identified by RCVS Knowledge (or by our stakeholders).

-We also offer Knowledge Awards which celebrate achievement and encourage excellence in the field.
+We also offer Knowledge Awards, which celebrate achievement and encourage excellence in the field.
 These include bursaries to attend conferences which are relevant to EBVM.

 Restrictions made by donors are considered before any funds are dispensed.
-Grants are advertised on our website, in RCVS eNews, the veterinary press, in the RCVS Knowledge newsletter and other media outlets as deemed appropriate.
+Grants are advertised on our website, in the RCVS Knowledge newsletter intheKNOW, in RCVS eNews, the veterinary press and other media outlets as appropriate.
 Grants are awarded by a competitive process with eligibility set according to the programme objective.

 Once all applications are received, peer reviewers are identified from scholars and practitioners in fields relevant to the themes of the grant proposals.
-The applications are blinded and then graded by the peer reviewers according to pre-defined criteria which focus on the innovation and validity of the scientific approach.
+The applications are blinded and then graded by the peer reviewers according to pre-defined criteria that focus on the innovation and validity of the scientific approach.
 The same process is carried out with a panel of Trustees, who focus on the potential, financial viability and alignment of the project with the Trust's objectives.